dgoldman0/homeless/fourth_person.md

 Initial version was created with a very quick and dirty search and sources may not be valid, and certain theories, etc. may be incorrect.
 Consider this a work in progress.
 I'll note when it feels more complete, if I get that far.
 Do not trust citations.
 And they will be corrected.
 General definition seems on point though.

 ### Thoughts
 - What is the "prime narrator" i.e. first or fundamental?
 The character in the story who acts to convey information to the listener/reader/end recipient.
+- What story?
+Well that's the point.
+We have to fix the version of a story to even discuss perspective.

 ### Bibliography